kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 +++
 author = "Kyle Wilson"
-title = "Setting up ingress-nginx-controller and cert-manager" date = "2023-02-20" description = "Setting up ingress-nginx-controller and cert-manager using DNS-01 challenge with cloudflare.
-We'll be using our pihole deployment for local DNS lookups pointing to our new ingress point." summary = "Setting up ingress-nginx-controller and wildcard certificates using cert-manager DNS-01 challenge with cloudflare.
+title = "setting up local DNS using pihole and ingress-nginx-controller" date = "2023-02-20" description = "Setting up ingress-nginx-controller and cert-manager using DNS-01 challenge with cloudflare.
+We'll be using our pihole deployment for local DNS lookups pointing to our new ingress point." summary = "Setting up ingress-nginx-controller and getting certificates using cert-manager DNS-01 challenge with cloudflare.
 We'll be using our pihole deployment for local DNS lookups pointing to our new ingress controller." tags = [
-    "homelab",
     "ingress-nginx-controller",
     "cert-manager",
     "letsencrypt",
     "reflector"
 ]
 +++

+# Setting up local DNS using pihole and ingress-nginx-controller
+I don't want to memorize different IP addresses that metallb assigns to services running in my k3s cluster.
+I want a set up where `*.int.kyledev.co` routes to the ingress-controller running in my cluster.
+We can do that with pihole and ingress-nginx-controller.

 ## Reflector